 Results showed that at the placeholder price of \$2,800,240 per treatment course for arsa-cel (to be paid up front), 100% of patients (N=14 patients per year) could be treated over the span of five years without crossing the ICER budget impact threshold of \$777 million per year.
-At the \$150,000/QALY threshold price (\$3.2 million), 93% of patients could be treated with arsa-cel before reaching the potential budget impact threshold.
-At the \$100,000/QALY and \$50,000/QALY threshold prices (\$2.3 million and \$1.4 million per treatment, respectively), 100% of patients could be treated with arsa-cel without reaching the potential budget impact threshold.
-Figure 7.1 illustrates the percentage of patients that could be treated with arsa-cel without crossing the potential budget impact threshold each year at the placeholder price and each of the threshold prices (\$150,000/QALY, \$100,000/QALY, and \$50,000/QALY).
+Likewise, at the \$150,000/QALY, \$100,000/QALY and \$50,000/QALY threshold prices (\$3.2 million, \$2.3 million and \$1.4 million per treatment, respectively), 100% of patients could be treated with arsa-cel without reaching the potential budget impact threshold.
+Even with uncertainty in the exact incidence of MLD in the US, and expectations for a greater number of eligible patients if a newborn screening program is in place, our finding that 100% of patients could still be treated without reaching ICER's potential budget impact threshold is likely to still hold.
 The cumulative per patient potential budget impact for arsa-cel compared to usual care, and the average annual per patient budgetary impact findings using the placeholder price and the prices to reach \$150,000, \$100,000, and \$50,000 per QALY for arsa-cel are presented in Supplement F.